i-dream-of-ai/ticketmaster/README.md

-# MCP Server for Ticketmaster Events
+# MCP Server for Ticketmaster

 A Model Context Protocol server that provides tools for discovering events, venues, and attractions through the Ticketmaster Discovery API.